 Series 8: Research Papers

 - This is a small collection of articles of various types that were collected by Frager, mostly in connection with his research of pieces he was performing.
-They have been arranged alphabetically by title.
+The individual articles have been arranged alphabetically by title; following the individual articles are full issues of magazines and journals, which are arranged alphabetically by title.

 - This embraces materials, music and notes, relating to Frager’s performing edition of the Schumann piano concerto.